Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Datafile management

-The datafile is a JSON representation of OptimizelyConfig.
-It contains all the data needed to deliver and track your experiments and flag deliveries for an environment in your Optimizely Feature Experimentation project.
+The datafile is a JSON representation of the OptimizelyConfig.
+It contains the data needed to deliver and track your experiments and flag deliveries for an environment in your Optimizely Feature Experimentation project.

-You have the following options for synchronizing the datafile between your Optimizely Feature Experimentation project and your application:
+You have the following options for syncing the datafile between your Feature Experimentation project and your application:

-• Push method – Use webhooks to fetch and manage datafiles based on application changes.
+• Push method – Webhooks fetch and manage datafiles based on application changes.
 Use this method alone or in combination with polling if you need faster updates.

-• Customized method – If you want to customize or extend how you access the datafile, you can fetch the datafile using the Optimizely CDN datafile URL.
+• Custom method – Fetch the datafile using the Optimizely CDN datafile URL.

 • Caching and persistence.